 Job hunting can be a difficult and overwhelming experience.
-Below, we’ve broken down the entire process in to 10 easy steps to help you stay on top of your job search.
+Below, we’ve broken down the entire process in to these simple steps to help you stay on top of your job search.

 1. Update your CV

 You are constantly evolving – your CV should too.
 Your CV should be updated with any new and relevant information as you develop in your career, and it should be tailored to every job you apply for.
 Using a generic CV could cost you a handful of interviews, so it’s important to make sure each one if specific to the company/job description.
 Simply highlight your key skills and don’t be tempted to include every job you’ve ever had.
 It’s your personal marketing tool, so before you press send, a proofreading and editing process should be in place.
 Here’s some more advice on how to create a standout CV.

 You can set up numerous job alerts for jobs you’re interested in on our website.
 That way, we can send relevant and recent jobs straight to your inbox.
 This way, you’ll be notified of the jobs you’re looking for, so you can apply as soon as possible, ensuring you don’t miss out on the opportunity to apply for that dream job.
 Tailor your alerts by job type, job category, salary and location.
 All that’s left for you to do is to keep an eye on your inbox and apply as soon as a job catches your eye.

 Don’t forget to tailor your cover letter for each application you send.
 It should show the employer how your skills and experience match the requirements laid out in the job description.
 Be professional, addressing and formatting the letter correctly and show the recruiter why you’re the right person for the job.
 Make sure you don’t just copy your CV – remember that it’s quality rather than quantity that counts in a cover letter.